-from the sun - 152 million kilometres) on the 5th, Saturn is in conjunction with the sun on the 8th and Venus is at
+The Earth is at aphelion (furthest from the sun – 152 million kilometres) on the 5th, Mercury is at

 The best times to observe Mercury are when it is an evening star in the spring and a morning star in the autumn.
 In midsummer the lighter skies make visibility difficult near the horizon.

 ||Venus remains at –3.9 magnitude but, setting just one hour after the sun by